Kastellorizo – Greece: Where is it?

-Fast forward to 2017 and I am back on the island again.
-I pop into a local taverna to have some lunch – Alexandra’s who, I have to say, are very friendly.
+Fast forward to when I visit again and I pop into a local taverna to have some lunch at Alexandra’s who, I have to say, are very friendly.
 See here my photo with the mother of Alexandra.
-Quite deaf, she was happy to have me sit with her and although we couldn’t understand each other, we nodded along, munching bread and taramasalata dip together.
+Quite deaf, she was happy to have me sit with her and although we couldn’t understand each other we nodded along, munching bread and taramasalata dip together.

 Ah yes, of course!
 Are you going to visit him?
 If so, can you take him this food please?

 I grinned as I took the proffered food packaged up.
 I remembered; Alekos lives in pretty much isolation out by the harbour edge in an old chapel and tent.
-He doesn’t have any running water, electricity or the such…he prefers to be at one with the elements in order to express himself on the environment around him; the limestone rocks he works with using only a hammer, chisel and awl.
+He doesn’t have any running water, electricity or the such…he prefers to be at one with the elements in order to express himself on the environment around him; the limestone rocks he works with using only a hammer and chisel.